-- 2. To declare a first and final tax exempt (one-tier) dividend of 0.8 cent per ordinary share for the financial year ended 31 December 2022.
-(2021: 0.8 cent per ordinary share) (Resolution 2) - 3.
-To re-elect Lee Bon Leong ("Mr Lee") a Director who is retiring pursuant to Regulation 104 of the Constitution of the Company.
-(Resolution 3)

-[See Explanatory Note (i)]
+- 2. To declare a first and final tax exempt (one-tier) dividend of 1.0 cent per ordinary share for the financial year ended 31 December 2023.
+(2022: 0.8 cent per ordinary share).
+(Resolution 2) - З. To note the retirement of Lee Bon Leong, a Director who is retiring pursuant to Regulation 104 of the Constitution of the Company, and is not seeking for re-election.
+[See Explanatory Note (i)] - To note the retirement of Tan Keh Yan, Peter, a Director who is retiring pursuant to Regulation 104 of the 4.
+Constitution of the Company, and is not seeking for re-election.
+[See Explanatory Note (ii)] - 5.
+To re-elect Lee Yih Hwan, a Director who is retiring pursuant to Regulation 104 of the Constitution of the Company.
+[See Explanatory Note (iii)] (Resolution 3) - 6.
+To re-elect Choo Boon Tiong, a Director who is retiring pursuant to Regulation 108 of the Constitution of the Company.
+[See Explanatory Note (iv)] (Resolution 4)

-4. To re-elect Tan Keh Yan, Peter ("Mr Tan"), a Director who is retiring pursuant to Regulation 104 of the Constitution of the Company.
-(Resolution 4)
+7. To re-elect Neo Gim Kiong, a Director who is retiring pursuant to Regulation 108 of the Constitution of the Company.

-[See Explanatory Note (ii)]
+[See Explanatory Note (v)]

-- 5. To approve the payment of Directors' fees of \$186,000 for the financial year ended 31 December 2022.
-(2021: \$186,000) (Resolution 5) - 6.
-To re-appoint RSM Chio Lim LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 6) - 7.
+- 8. To approve the payment of Directors' fees of \$186,000 for the financial year ended 31 December 2023.
+(2022: \$186,000) (Resolution 6) - To re-appoint RSM SG Assurance LLP (previously known as RSM Chio Lim LLP) as the Auditors of the Company 9. and to authorise the Directors of the Company to fix their remuneration.
+(Resolution 7) - 10.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.